marked-gil/discover-asia/README.md

     In the form, the user is required to provide their name, email, phone number, and destination of choice before they can submit their information.
 As an option, the user may also supply the time they are available to take phone calls, and a message.

-    Before the form inputs can be submitted, users have to agree that a staff member of the agency can contact them via the contact details they provide.
+    Before the form inputs can be submitted, users need to agree that a staff member of the agency can contact them via the contact details they provide.
 This can be done by ticking the checkbox below the message field.

     ![Screenshot of Contact Us page](docs/contact-page.png)

 * **404 Page**

     The 404 Page is presented with a simple statement that informs the user who reaches this page that either something has gone wrong when they were navigating the site or what they are looking for is just not in the site.
-And for the user to easily go back to the home page or even to other pages of the site, a 'Return to Home' button just after the statement is conveniently placed.
+And for the user to easily go back to the home page, a 'Return to Home' button just after the statement is conveniently placed.
 Also, the navbar at the top is present.

     ![Screenshot of 404 page](docs/404page.png)